ngcookbook/angularjs-cookbook/manuscript/recipes-unfinished/promises-cache-data.md

 ## Solution

 The solution is to always return a promise.
 If the data is cached, we just immediately resolve the promise.
-We should you how to do this very easily.
+We could you how to do this very easily.

 ### Covert a value to a promise